Jimmy-Jorge/Speedbyte-Restaurant-Automation/README.md

 2. Sync Gradle, if necessary.
 3. Click the play button to run the app.
 4. Add an emulator to run the app on, if not already available.
-5. Test the app as you wish*.
+5. Test the app as you wish.

 ## Usage

-After running the application, you will be prompted to enter a username and password:
+After running the application, you will be prompted to login with a username and password*:

 * Manager: {manager@mail.com, man_pass}
 * Chef: {chef@mail.com, chef_pass}